 Big news at the turn of the New Year, 2018.
 “The Tale of the Bastard Feverfew,” by U.R.
 Bowie, has won the 2017 Dactyl Foundation Award for Literary Fiction and an honorarium of $1000.
 Many thanks to V.N.
 Alexander, director of The Dactyl Foundation.
 I am also beholden to Gen Aris, who did such a great job editing the book, and to Raghu Consbruck, graphic artist, who put those lovely redwing blackbirds on the cover.

 Journey into the mind and writings of U. R. Bowie, Ph.D., accomplished author and retired professor.
 Bowie’s works of literary fiction reflect Russian influences and insights from 30 years as a professor of Russian language, literature and culture.
 His extensive resume on the ABOUT page highlights his work and trips to Russia and an exceptional career.

 Books available now on Amazon:

 Robert Bowie, (pen name U.R.
 Bowie), was raised in Central Florida and graduated from the University of Florida in 1962.
-He studied Russian in the U.S. Army (nine-month intensive at the Defense Language Institute) and then earned an M.A. at Tulane University and a PhD at Vanderbilt University.
-For thirty years (1970-2000) he taught Russian language, literature and culture at Miami University, of Oxford, Ohio.
+He studied Russian in the U.S. Army (nine-month intensive at the Defense Language Institute) and then earned an M.A. at Tulane University and a Ph.D at Vanderbilt University.
+For thirty years (1970-2000) he taught Russian language, literature and culture at Miami University, in Oxford, Ohio.
 He has had an extensive career in Russia, spent a year teaching in Russia on a Fulbright Scholar Grant and has worked as a consultant for American business on Russian mentalities.
 Among his courses at Miami University was one on folklore and mythology, which included discussion of the hero’s journey and Siberian shamanism.